 When using Table 7.4, there are no duration factors associated with findings at shutdown.
 As stated earlier, the generic shutdown CDFs include the frequency and duration that POS 1 and POS2 are entered into per calendar year for both PWRs and BWRs.
 For BWRs, POS 1 is assumed to last four days; POS 2 is assumed to last two days.
 For PWRs, POS 1 is assumed to last two days; POS 2 is assumed to last six days.
 However, should the duration of a Type B finding exist for less than eight hours, then the color finding should be reduced by one order of magnitude as part of the Phase 2 assessment.

+Type B findings at shutdown for AP1000 reactors come to HQ to review.
+When IMC 0609, Appendix H was revised to include the AP1000 design a process for evaluating type B findings at shutdown for AP1000 was not included.

 0308.03H-07 REFERENCES

+NUREG-1150 “Severe Accident Risks: An Assessment for Five U. S. Nuclear Power Plants” December 1990.

+NUREG-2195 “Consequential SGTR Analysis for Westinghouse and Combustian Engineering Plants with Thermally Treated Alloy 600 and 690 Steam Generator Tubes, Final Report.
+May 2018.
+ADAMS Accession No. ML18122A012.

+NUREG/CR-6595 An Approach for Estimating the Frequencies of Various Containment Failure Modes and Bypass Events.
+October 2004.
+ADAMS accession No. ML043240040.

+NUREG/CR-5423 “The Probability of Liner Failure in Mark-I Containment”.
+August, 1991.

+NUREG 1765 “Basis Document for Large Early Release Frequency (LERF) Significance Determination Process,” December 2002.
+ADAMS accession No. ML030240484.

+NUREG/CR-6527 “Final Results of the XR2-1 Metallic Melt Relocation Experiment.”
+August 1997.

+NUREG 1935 “State-of-the-Art Reactor Consequence Analyses (SOARCA) Report”.
+November 2012.

+NUREG/CR-7245 “State-of-the-Art Reactor Consequence Analyses (SOARCA) Project Sequoyah Integrated Deterministic and Uncertainty Analyses.”
+October 2019.

+NUREG-1560 Volume 2 Individual Plant Examination Program: Perspectives on Reactor Safety and Plant Performance.
+December 1997.

+NUREG 7155 State-of-the-Art Reactor Consequences Analyses Project: Uncertainty Analysis of the Unmitigated Long-Term Station Blackout of the Peach Bottom Atomic Power Station.
+May 2016.

+Technical Report Supporting Closure of Generic Letter of Generic Issue 189: Susceptibility of Ice Condenser and Mark III Containments to Early Failure from Hydrogen Combustion During a Severe Accident.
+February 2013.
+ADAMS Accession No. ML13008361.

 ATTACHMENT 1